Code-Institute-Submissions/MilestoneProject2StarWarsMemoryGame/README.md

 * Git
 * GitHub
 * Balsamiq
+* Photoshop

 ## ViewProject

 * to do

-## Acknowledgements
+## Disclaimer

-* I got the idea to create an interactive frontend memory game from [Code Institute](https://www.codeinstitute.net)
+This project was created for educational purposes only.
+All images and content is used solely for the purpose of a milestone project from [Code Institute](https://www.codeinstitute.net) and is not intended to be distributed/sold or used by members of the general public.